ZERDICORP/hgiger/README.md

 # hgiger
 A program for creating notes on various topics.

-After cloning the project, open CMD in the root directory and just type this command: _python main.py_ Press Enter.
+After cloning the project, open CMD in the root directory and just type this command: _python main.py_.
+Press Enter.
 That's all.